 - Quality assurance: Conduct regular tests and improvements to ensure the equipment, processes, and final products meet brand guidelines and local regulations.

 How to Get a Cannabis Job in Alberta

 If you meet the minimum age requirement (18) to work in Alberta's cannabis market, you can apply to a variety of cannabis jobs.
 If you don't have the right experience, find a job in a non-cannabis field that requires the same skills.
 Here are a few career tips to make the job hunt easier:

 - Enroll in the Cannabis College Alberta: Stay up-to-date with the latest rules and regulations in Alberta, Canada, and the rest of the world.
 Our complete curriculum covers all areas of the industry.

 - Network: Mingle with industry employees and business leaders at local industry events.
 Join relevant online groups and complete your online career profiles to be the first to know when a job opens up.

 - Apply: Search online job boards or cannabis-specific job sites everyday and apply with a resume and cover letter.
 Even with so many job opportunities in Alberta, the competition can be stiff.
 For the best chance of getting hired, get industry certified at CTU.

 Are you ready to join Alberta's thriving cannabis market?
 Do you want to build your skills and gain wider industry knowledge?

-Enroll in CTU’s online cannabis college today!
+Enroll in CTU’s online cannabis certification programs today!